 Hi Ella.
 How are you?

 I’m holding up.
 It’s a strange time.
-I’m trying to embrace every day as whatever it ends up being, and trying not to get mad at myself if I have a day where I flop around the house in my pajamas and sit in front of the telly and eat chocolate and cry.
-And feeling good on the days I want to get up and walk the dogs and make music and write.
+I’m trying to embrace everyday as whatever it ends up being and trying not to get mad at myself if I have a day where I flop around the house in my pyjamas and sit in front the telly, eating chocolate and crying.
+And feeling good on the days I want to get up and walk the dogs and make music or write.
 I’m trying to be accepting of what each day brings.
-It’s an anxiety-inducing time that we are living in.
-It’s also that the economic impact of this is so huge.
-New York has so much become my home, and seeing it become the center of this pandemic is tearing me up inside.
-I feel so sad for my home city, and not being able to be there and be helpful apart from staying home is really hard.

 Was film and TV a big part of your upbringing?

 Yes, I guess they were.
 My family were all artists and we pretty much watched a movie after dinner every night, while I was growing up.
 We’d probably laugh about it and talk about our favorite characters the next day.
 Yes, I guess film and TV were a really big part of my upbringing.
 I got scouted randomly in a school play when I was eleven, so film and TV became an interest of mine because I was going up for auditions and reading scripts.
 So, watching films became a big part of my life quite young.

 I have always loved storytelling.
 As a small child, I would put on ridiculous productions for anyone that would watch.
 I took singing lessons and piano lessons from quite a young age.
 I started songwriting from pretty young.
 It all felt a part of the same school of thought, really.
 I love storytelling.

 Let’s talk a little bit about your current project.
 Were you familiar with Emily Dickinson before filming the TV series?

 Funnily enough, I wasn’t at all.
 I obviously grew up in England, and Emily